 Different Versions of Microsoft Outlook

-For starters, Microsoft has multiple versions of email products.
+For starters,has multiple versions of products.
 These include:

-- Outlook.com – this is the free webmail version that is a worthy competitor to Google’s Gmail.
+- – this is the free web-based webmail version that is a worthy competitor to Google’s Gmail.
 It’s the successor to Windows Live Mail and Hotmail.

-- Outlook Office 365 – This is part of the yearly Microsoft Office 365 paid subscription service.
-New features are rolled out on a monthly basis.
+- Outlook Office 365 – This is part of the yearly 365 paid subscription service.
+New features are rolled out monthly.

 If you have one of the paid versions, you should use this Outlook signature tutorial instead.

 For the most part, you can create very similar signatures between the Outlook versions.
-A noticeable difference is that you can’t insert business cards.
+A noticeable difference is that you can’t insert vCard attachment to your emails.on the free version.
 These have the advantage of adding a

-- Log in to Outlook.com with your credentials.
+- Log in to Outlook.com with your web browser.

 - Click the Settings icon on the toolbar.
-It looks like a gear.
+It looks like a gear or cog icon.

 - The Quick settings panel opens on the right side.

-- In the Search textbox, type “signature”.
-As you start to type, Outlook filter settings.
+- In the Search textbox, type “signature.”
+As you type, Outlook.com will filter the settings options.

-- Click Email signature.
+- Click .
 The Compose and reply panel opens.

-- Add in your desired signature elements.
-You can use the styling toolbar at the top to apply any formatting.
+- Add in your desired email signature elements such as name, job title and so on in the main text area [See B].
+You can use the styling toolbar at the bottom to apply any formatting.

 - You may also add images using the Insert Pictures button.

-- Check the boxes to tell Outlook when to show your signature.
-If you don’t select an option, you’ll need to manually add the signature to an email.
+- From the drop-down menus, [See C] set which signature to show for new messages and replies.
+If you don’t select an option, you’ll need to add the email signature manually.

-- Click the Close box [X] in the upper-right corner to close the Settings panel.
+- Click the Close box [X] in the upper-right corner to close the Compose and reply panel.

-If you didn’t select an inclusion option for your signature, you can manually add it to an email.
+If you didn’t select an inclusion option for your signature, you could manually add it to an.

 - Open your Inbox.

-- Click the + New message menu option from the left side.
+- Click the + New message button from the left side.

-- Click the … toolbar button.
+- Click the … button.
 It’s to the right of Discard.

-The email signature you created will be added to the bottom of your email and the cursor will be several lines above.
+Theyou created will be added to the bottom of your and the cursor will be several lines above.